AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 1. Narrow your search by selecting a category from the _[!UICONTROL Filter]_ list.
 For example, if you are looking for a PNG file, click **[!UICONTROL File format]** and check the **PNG** box.

-   The more you narrow your search, the less filter options available.
+   The more you narrow your search, the fewer filter options available.
 Click **[!UICONTROL Clear all]** to remove all filters.

 1. Click on an asset for a full view and a list of details.